abiolaah/jeopardy-game-web-app/README.md

-# TD IMMIGRATION WEBSITE
+# JEOPARDY GAME WEBSITE

-The Immigration site project is a user-friendly web application built for the PassMark Canada.
-This application aims to help users find information about services offered by PassMark Canada and ability to contact the team to inquire about said services.
+The Jeopardy Game Website project is a user-friendly web application built to simulate the Jeopardy game.

 ## Table of Contents
 - [Frontend](#frontend)